 For those brides planning on a destination wedding or who are planning a wedding celebration that goes on for days, you might find an itinerary card helpful for your guests.

 This lists all the events and any pertinent information in one convenient place, eliminating the need for multiple cards.

 Phew!
 We sprinted to the end, and you finally know everything necessary about invitation inserts.

 They definitely can become confusing, especially determining which information belongs where.
 But Persnickety is happy to walk you through the entire invitation process and help you narrow down which inserts you’ll need to make your wedding spectacular.
-Simply give us a call and let us schedule an appointment for you!
+Schedule your appointment with an invitation specialist here!